 The beer gravy is made like this:

 Transfer the braising liquid to a taller, narrow heat proof container.
 Skim off the rendered fat.
-Reserve for other cooking – or for the red cabbage if making.
+Reserve for other cooking, to put in the red cabbage, or in the leftover Ribbe steamed buns.

 The last few drops of fat can be tricky to skim, so plop a handful ice cubes into the container.
 This will cause the fat to solidify instantly, and will be super easy to lift out.
 Failing to remove the fat will cause the gravy to split.